ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ### Security playbooks are rolling out in phases

 As part of AIR, security playbooks are rolling out in phases.
-During Phase 1 (began rolling out in April 2019), several playbooks were released that include recommendations for actions that security administrators review and approve:
+During Phase 1 (the preview began rolling out in April 2019), several playbooks were released that include recommendations for actions that security administrators review and approve:
 - User-reported phish message
 - URL click verdict change
 - Malware detected post-delivery (Malware ZAP)